ansys/pylumerical/doc/source/user_guide/passing_data.rst

 .. note::

-    In Lumerical, the complex variable “i” is used, whereas in Python, the complex variable “j” is used.
+    In Lumerical, the complex variable is “i”, whereas in Python, the complex variable is “j”.

 Matrix
 ^^^^^^^

-Matrices from the Lumerical product will be returned as numpy arrays of the same size.
-These arrays also support complex data as its elements.
+PyLumerical retrieves matrices as numpy arrays of the same size.
+These arrays also support complex data as their elements.

 Struct
 ^^^^^^

-Structures from the Lumerical workspace will be returned to Python as a dictionary, with each field turned into an attribute.
-These dictionaries are indexed by fields and are not ordered.
+PyLumerical converts structures from Lumerical into Python dictionaries, with each field turned into an attribute.
+The keys of the dictionary are field names, and it's order from Lumerical isn't preserved.

 For example, the following script creates a Lumerical scripting function that returns a structure checks its type and contents in Python.